apache/hbase/dev-support/create-release/README.txt

   # in seconds, e.g. a day
   default-cache-ttl 86400
   max-cache-ttl 86400

+Similarly, run ssh-agent with your ssh key added if building with docker.

 Running a build on GCE is easy enough.
 Here are some notes if of use.
 Create an instance.
 4CPU/15G/10G disk seems to work well enough.